zoemeziere/GEA_Stylophora/README.md

-# Scripts and data for preliminary analyses of whole genome sequence data of Stylophora pistillata Taxon1 corals from the Great Barrier Reef #
+# Scripts and data for analyses of whole genome sequence data of Stylophora pistillata Taxon1 corals from the Great Barrier Reef #

+1 - Repeatability of genomic architecture of local thermal adaptationa cross isolated populations

 First, we ran GEA analyses for each population (5 populations) separately - bellow are scripts used for the Heron population: